 1970s Geometric Ceramics & Chrome Table Lamp

 Materials: Chromed metal (iron) round base.
 Two chrome half globes and chrome parts.
-White enameled hexagon ceramics.
-Black enameled quadrangular ceramics.
-Bakelite socket.
-Round tubular plastic lampshade with 3 chromed metal rings.
+White enamelled hexagon ceramics.
+Black enamelled quadrangular ceramics.
+Big round tubular plastic lampshade with 3 chrome rings.
+Bakelite E27 socket.

 Total Height: 101 cm / 39.76”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Other versions: This 1970s geometric ceramics & chrome table lamp exists in many forms, colours and sizes as you can see below.

 These type of table lamps are often attributed to Maison Barbier from Paris, France, but they are not.
 They are made in the style of the famous lamps by Philippe Barbier but they are made in Belgium.

 Most of the lamps by Barbier are signed, except the early ones.
 This table lamp has no marks or whatsoever but labels on identical lamps say it is Massive from Belgium.